julienlabat/colormaker/README.md

 # ColorMaker
-Funky color palette generator using LCH color space (but only under the hood if you want it to).
+Funky color palette generator using LCH color space.
 Works only with [p5.js](http://p5js.org) for now.

 ## How it works
 When initiated, the ColorMaker picks at random: